Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 The concentrated liquidity market maker (CLMM) is a next-generation automated market maker (AMM).
 CLMMs increase the capital efficiency of decentralized exchanges (DEX) and are an excellent source of yield for liquidity providers (LPs).

-In this article on crypto basics, we’ll introduce the concept of CLMMs.
-Then, we’ll look at how they work, what differentiates CLMMs from other AMMs, and how they could be a game changer for anyone who cares about capital efficiency and deep liquidity, which is just about everyone participating in decentralized finance (DeFi).
+This Crypto Basics article will introduce the concept of CLMMs.
+It will look at how they work, what differentiates CLMMs from other AMMs, and why they could be a game changer for users who care about capital efficiency and deep liquidity, which is just about everyone participating in decentralized finance (DeFi).

 There are a growing number of DEXs offering CLMMs on Solana.
 Currently, Orca Whirlpools, Invariant, Cykura, Lifinity, and Crema provide DEXs powered by a CLMM on Solana.